 Stretching her joint undergrad degree and college diploma over five years, Melissa worked with disability services and the academic skills centre (Erindale Campus) to tailor learning strategies that accommodated her badly damaged brain.
 Graduating near the top of her class, Melissa moved into Toronto to pursue an acting career.

-Working in live theatre, independent film and television, Melissa Dawn Brown developed as a writer; plugging her own distinct perspective into every characters she created.
+Working in live theatre, independent film and television, Melissa Dawn Brown developed as a writer; plugging her own distinct perspective into every character she creates.

 And then, one fine June morning ten years back: Melissa woke up one morning with what sounded like laryngitis and a lump on the right side of her throat.